MileHacker Logo

 Laiwu Today: Industry, Agriculture & Nature

-Laiwu District has a contemporary Chinese life, blending its industrial past with efforts to develop tourism and preserve its habitat.
+Laiwu District has a contemporary Chinese life, blending its industrial history with efforts to develop tourism and preserve its habitat.
 Historically known for its steel industry, Laiwu also gained recognition for its crops, specifically its large, high-quality ginger and peanuts.

 Local Specialties